docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 - **Start time:** 11:00 AM
 - **Duration:** 2 hours
 - **Location:** Room 505, 5th floor
-{: .note-title }
+{: .prerequisites }
-> Prerequisites and and recommended materials
->
-> Basic knowledge of Python, fundamentals of deep learning.
+Basic knowledge of Python, fundamentals of deep learning.
 A notebook with a working Python environment is recommended.

 #### Abstract
 As humans, our 3D perception of the world is as natural as crucial.